Ben Johnson (tight end)

-Benjamin Johnson (born July 28, 1994) is a former American football tight end.
+Benjamin Johnson (born July 28, 1994) is an American former football tight end.
 He attended high school at Basehor–Linwood High School in Basehor, Kansas.
 He played college football at the University of Kansas.
 He was a two time All-Big 12 tight end at Kansas, being named honorable mention in 2015 and 2nd team in 2017.

 Professional career

 Los Angeles Chargers

-After going undrafted in the 2018 NFL Draft, Johnson was signed by the Los Angeles Chargers as an undrafted free agent.
+After going undrafted in the 2018 NFL draft, Johnson was signed by the Los Angeles Chargers as an undrafted free agent.
 He was waived on September 1, 2018.

 San Diego Fleet

 On October 14, 2018, Johnson signed with the San Diego Fleet of the Alliance of American Football.
 The AAF suspended football operations on April 2, 2019, and ceased business operations on April 17.

 Los Angeles Chargers (second stint)

 Johnson signed with the Los Angeles Chargers on August 14, 2019.
 He was waived/injured during final roster cuts on August 31, and reverted to injured reserve after clearing waivers on September 1.
 He was waived from injured reserve with an injury settlement on September 4.